 How Childhood Trauma Can Affect Adult Relationships

-The process of identity formation is disrupted by childhood trauma as the early trauma shifts the course of brain development and this trauma still continues to manifest in the adulthood and affect our current relationships.
-Here's how
+The process of identity formation is disrupted by childhood trauma as the early trauma shifts the course of brain development.

 The person might feel a loss of childhood and might feel there are parts missing in him/her